ichiro101/cmput350-assignment2/README.md

 This project has not been tested on Linux systems but it should work on any Unix compliant systems as well as I'm not using any features of C++ that's perticular to the MSVC compiler

-Please note due to requirements you MUST compile .C as C++ code.